cran-task-views/MetaAnalysis/MetaAnalysis.md

     (Cliff's Delta) and stochastic superiority (Vargha-Delaney A).
     `r pkg("effectsize")` provides a large number of different effect sizes and converts between them.
+    `r pkg("psychmeta")` provides extensive facilities for converting effect sizes and correcting for various restrictions.
     `r pkg("metansue")`
     provides some methods for converting to effect sizes `r pkg("es.dif")` from raw data computes Cohen's d,